 The last phase of DMAIC is control, which is the phase where we ensure that the processes continues to work well, produce desired output results, and maintain quality levels.
 You will be concerned with four specific aspects of control, which are as follows.

-The ultimate purpose in control is overall assurance that a high standard of quality is met.
-The customer's expectations depend on this, so control is inherently associated with quality.
+The ultimate purpose in control is the overall assurance that a high standard of quality is met.
+Customer's expectations depend on this, so control is inherently associated with quality.

-Quality is at the heart of the Six Sigma philosophy.
+Quality is at the heart of Six Sigma philosophy.
 Reducing defects has everything to do with striving for perfection.
 Whether we reach perfection or not, the effort defines our attitude toward quality itself.

 We need to devise a control feature to processes so that the majority of work is managed in a standardized manner.